 Wake-Up Word Recognition, or

 Wake Word Detection.
 A hotword, trigger word, wake-up word or wake word is a custom special phrase that activates dormant software.
 The most famous wake-up words are Alexa, Hey Siri and OK Google.
-Picovoice’s Free Tier enables enterprises to build their wake-up words and more.
+Picovoice’s Free Plan enables enterprises to build their wake-up words and more.
 Don’t forget to read our tips on choosing a wake-up word.